mdn/content/files/en-us/web/api/web_authentication_api/index.md

 1. The relying party server sends user and relying party information to the web app handling the registration process, along with the "challenge", using an appropriate secure mechanism (for example [XMLHttpRequest](/en-US/docs/Web/API/XMLHttpRequest) or [Fetch](/en-US/docs/Web/API/Fetch_API)).

 2. The web app initiates generation of a new credential via the authenticator, on behalf of the relying party, via a {{domxref("CredentialsContainer.create()", "navigator.credentials.create()")}} call.
 This call is passed a `publicKey` option specifying device capabilities, e.g., whether the device provides its own user authentication (for example with biometrics).
-The value of this option is a {{domxref("PublicKeyCredentialCreationOptions")}} object.

    A typical `create()` call might look like so: